-- 4.1 This policy will contribute to the Council's ability to meet the challenge of delivering quality services to Moray's older and disabled people, in the climate of pressure on public sector spending. - 4.2 Policy H8 Affordable Housing of the emerging Local Development Plan requires 25% (rounding up) of housing units to be provided as affordable housing, for developments of 4 or more units.
+- 4.1 This policy will contribute to the Council's ability to meet the challenge of delivering quality services to Moray's older and disabled people, in the climate of pressure on public sector spending. - 4.2 Policy H8 Affordable Housing of the Local Development Plan requires 25% (rounding up) of housing units to be provided as affordable housing, for developments of 4 or more units.
 This policy applies to new build and conversion/redevelopment projects.
-These will usually be provided as housing for affordable rent from the Council or from a Registered Social Landlord (Housing Association). - 4.3 Policy H9 and this SG requires that, of the remaining 75%, 15% (rounding up) of housing units are built to wheelchair accessible standard, for developments of 10 or more units.
-This policy applies to new build and conversion/redevelopment projects. - 4.4 Details of the locational requirements and design features of the accessible units are available at Sections 6 to 8 below.
+These will usually be provided as housing for affordable rent from the Council or from a Registered Social Landlord (Housing Association). - 4.3 Policy H9 Housing Mix/Accessible Housing requires that housing proposals of 10 or more units will be required to provide a proportion of wheelchair accessible housing.
+Flexibility may apply on less accessible sites and/or where an alternative acceptable housing mix is proposed.
+This policy applies to new build and conversion/redevelopment projects. - 4.4 This SPG requires that, of the 75% private sector units, 10% (rounding up) of housing units are built to wheelchair accessible space standards.
+This policy applies to new build and conversion/redevelopment projects.
+Exceptions to this policy will be considered on sites remote from public transport and local services and where the site topography is considered to be incompatible with the aims of Policy H9. - 4.5 Details of the locational requirements and design features of the accessible units are available at Section 6 below.
 Worked examples of this policy are available at Appendix 2.